Netherlands: Dutch Republic (1581–1795)

-After declaring their independence, the provinces of Holland, Zeeland, Groningen, Friesland, Utrecht, Overijssel, and Gelderland formed a confederation.
-All these duchies, lordships and counties were autonomous and had their own government, the States-Provincial.
-The States General, the confederal government, were seated in The Hague and consisted of representatives from each of the seven provinces.
-The sparsely populated region of Drenthe was part of the republic too, although it was not considered one of the provinces.
-Moreover, the Republic had come to occupy during the Eighty Years' War a number of so-called Generality Lands in Flanders, Brabant and Limburg.
-Their population was mainly Roman Catholic, and these areas did not have a governmental structure of their own and were used as a buffer zone between the Republic and the Spanish-controlled Southern Netherlands.
+Following the declaration of independence, the provinces of Holland, Zeeland, Groningen, Friesland, Utrecht, Overijssel, and Gelderland entered into a confederation.
+All these duchies, lordships and counties enjoyed a significant degree of autonomy and were governed by their own administrative bodies known as the States-Provincial.
+The confederal government, known as the States General, was headquartered in The Hague and comprised representatives from each of the seven provinces.
+The sparsely populated region of Drenthe was part of the republic, albeit not considered a province in its own right.
+Moreover, during the Eighty Years' War, the Republic came to occupy a number of Generality Lands located in Flanders, Brabant and Limburg.
+These areas were primarily inhabited by Roman Catholics and lacked a distinct governmental structure of their own.
+They were utilized as a buffer zone between the Republic and the Spanish-controlled Southern Netherlands.

-In the Dutch Golden Age, spanning much of the 17th century, the Dutch Empire grew to become one of the major seafaring and economic powers, alongside Portugal, Spain, France and England.
+In the Dutch Golden Age, spanning much of the 17th century, the Dutch Empire grew to become one of the major seafaring and economic powers.
 Science, military and art (especially painting) were among the most acclaimed in the world.
 By 1650, the Dutch owned 16,000 merchant ships.
-The Dutch East India Company and the Dutch West India Company established colonies and trading posts all over the world, including ruling the western parts of Taiwan between 1624–1662 and 1664–1667.
-The Dutch settlement in North America began with the founding of New Amsterdam on the southern part of Manhattan in 1614.
+The Dutch East India Company and the Dutch West India Company established colonies and trading posts all over the world.
+The Dutch settlement in North America began with the founding of New Amsterdam in 1614.
 In South Africa, the Dutch settled the Cape Colony in 1652.
 Dutch colonies in South America were established along the many rivers in the fertile Guyana plains, among them Colony of Surinam (now Suriname).
-In Asia, the Dutch established the Dutch East Indies (now Indonesia), and the only western trading post in Japan, Dejima.

-During the period of Proto-industrialisation, the empire received 50% of textiles and 80% of silks import from the India's Mughal Empire, chiefly from its most developed region known as Bengal Subah.
+In Asia, the Dutch established a presence in India, the Dutch East Indies (now Indonesia), Formosa (now Taiwan), and the only western trading post in Japan, Dejima.
+During the period of Proto-industrialisation, the empire received 50% of textiles and 80% of silks import from the India's Mughal Empire.